+Ahoy, matey!
 This week buy a year’s supply of vitamin C for your food storage as part of our third prep challenge in December.
 This important vitamin could prevent serious illness.
-We always think there will be plenty of vitamin C available in our foods, but we also thought there would be plenty of toilet paper on store shelves last year too.
-Mmm.
-Our bodies do not store vitamin C, so add this vitamin to your food storage for everyday use, and to prepare for a day when we don’t have access to foods with vitamin C.
+We’d like to think there will always be plenty of vitamin C on store shelves, but we thought there would be plenty of toilet paper a few years ago, now didn’t we.
+Our bodies can’t store vitamin C, so stow this important vitamin in your food storage for everyday consumption, and to prepare for a day when we don’t have foods with vitamin C.

 Buy a Year’s Supply of Vitamin C

-First, let’s talk about what happens to our bodies when they go without vitamin C for a while…scurvy!
-You may recognize that name from a pirate movie.
-Let’s look at the symptoms of scurvy.
+What happens to our bodies when they go without vitamin C for a month?…scurvy!

 - Bleeding or swollen gums, nosebleeds, tooth loss, bruises, fatigue, fever, loss of appetite, cracked fingernails, joint pain, brittle bones, corkscrew body hair, skin rashes, red spots, failure to thrive, irritability and muscle weakness.
-Yikes!
+Abandon ship!
+Abandon ship!

-- “Signs can appear within 1 month of little or no vitamin C intake.” see https://ods.od.nih.gov/factsheets/VitaminC-HealthProfessional/
+- The National Institutes of Health says, “Signs can appear within 1 month of little or no vitamin C intake.”
+Shiver me timbers!

-- It is recommended that we consume at least 90 mg. daily.
+- It’s recommended that we get at least 90 mg. daily.
 A medium orange has 70 mg. of vitamin C, and 3/4 c. of orange juice has 93 mg.
-The link above has a chart with other foods containing vitamin C.
+Aye, Aye!

 Best wishes and stay healthy,